GM promotes 2 former Apple executives to key roles in developing software and digital services

 The promotions come as GM tries to execute big plans to grow revenue from software and services and move from internal combustion vehicles to those powered by batteries.

-Cetinok will run teams that develop software, while Richardson will lead all software engineering including digital products and partially automated driving systems.
+Cetinok will run teams that oversee software products, while Richardson will lead all software engineering including digital products and partially automated driving systems.

 Cetinok has over a quarter-century of experience in product, engineering and design including Microsoft, Amazon and Apple, the GM statement said.
 He was senior director of product management at Apple, where he launched Apple Pay, Apple Card and iCloud services such as photos.